What is a legal right?

 Legal rights are an individual’s or group’s entitlements under the law which protect their well-being, interests, and freedoms.
 This includes civil, social and environmental rights.
 However, our right to healthy rivers is being jeopardised by a toxic torrent of negligence and greed.

-Whether you’re an individual simply seeking information or an organisation pursuing a legal case, watch the video below to learn how, when, and why to use the law to protect Britain’s waterways:
+Whether you’re an individual simply seeking information or an organisation pursuing a legal case, watch the video below to learn how, when, and why to use the law to protect our waterways:

 What laws protect the UK’s rivers?